Alzheimer's Disease Causes, Stages, and Symptoms (cont.)

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 In this Article

 There are also genetic risk factors for Alzheimer's disease.
-Most patients develop Alzheimer's disease after age 70.
-However, 2%-5% of patients develop the disease in the fourth or fifth decade of life (40s or 50s).
+Most people develop Alzheimer's disease after age 70.
+However, less than 5% of people develop the disease in the fourth or fifth decade of life (40s or 50s).
 At least half of these early onset patients have inherited gene mutations associated with their Alzheimer's disease.
 Moreover, the children of a patient with early onset Alzheimer's disease who has one of these gene mutations has a 50% risk of developing Alzheimer's disease.

 Viewers share their comments

 Alzheimer's Disease - Symptoms Question: Please describe the symptoms you or loved one experienced with Alzheimer's disease.

 Alzheimer's Disease - Treatments Question: What stage of Alzheimer's disease are you or your loved one currently experiencing, and have any treatments been effective?